 The Beauty of an American-Israeli TY Family

 Unless this is the first blog of mine that you’ve ever read, you know that I can give you a million reasons why teenagers won’t just enjoy, but benefit from attending Tel Yehudah, like connecting with nature, tackling anti-semitism, and more.
 Different teens get different things out of their time with us, which is one of the beauties of the experience.
-However, I believe _DSC1324there is one thing everyone who comes to TY experiences—the benefit of richer human connections.
+However, I believe there is one thing everyone who comes to TY experiences—the benefit of richer human connections.

 It’s no accident, either.
 Our staff works hard to develop programming that supports the building and deepening of relationships, whether that’s with peers, madrichim, or other staff.
 I believe one of the most valuable types of relationships is between our American teens and the young Israelis who spend the summer with us.